SandroWeber/ubii-msg-formats/README.md

 # ubii-msg-formats

-- Ubii message formats module.
+Hi.
+This is the repository for Ubii message formats.
+This repository contains everything about *what* ubii nodes and devices say to each other.
+If you are interested in how they speak to each other, visit the [ubii-msg-transport repository](https://gitlab.lrz.de/IN-FAR/Ubi-Interact/ubii-msg-transport).

-- This project is managed as [Jira instance of the FAR group at the Technical Unitversity of Munich (TUM)](https://jira.far.in.tum.de/).
+This project is managed as [Jira instance of the FAR group at the Technical Unitversity of Munich (TUM)](https://jira.far.in.tum.de/).

 ## Table of Contents

+- TOC
+{:toc}

 - [Command Line Interfaces (CLIs)](#clis)
 - [Message Types](#message-types)